The Ultimate Gardening Gift Guide (for any budget)

 We’ve given and received lots of fantastic gardening gifts over the years.
 Plus, we listen to what our gardening peers say they want and need.

-Based on our experience, we’ve come up with 19+ Gardening Gifts (with a few tag-along/accessory items included) to make it easy for you to shop for that special gardener in your life.
+Based on our experience, we’ve come up with a curated list of gardening gifts (with a few tag-along/accessory items included) to make it easy for you to shop for that special gardener in your life.
 Whether you have a wheelbarrow full of money or just a few dollars in your pocket, there’s sure to be a gift idea below to match your budget!

 Before we start our gardening gift list, three quick notes: